 Illinois workers compensation law requires your employer to pay for your reasonable and necessary medical care.
 But your employer’s workers compensation insurance carrier is likely to dispute the definition of reasonable and necessary.
 In addition to a required examination by the company doctor, you are entitled to be treated by two doctors of your own choice.
 Any further treatment, including referrals to specialists, will be questioned and often denied.
 Our firm negotiates with the insurance company on your behalf to ensure that you receive the medical care that you need.

 If you are unable to work due to your injuries, you are entitled to disability payments.
 You doctor may make an assessment of—

 If your disability status is denied by the Illinois Workers’ Compensation Commission, our lawyers represent you at an administrative hearing to appeal the decision.
 If your petition continues to be denied, we file a lawsuit to get you the appropriate compensation for your disability.

 Workers compensation awards have limits by law, and may not be adequate to cover your losses.
-When this is the case, our Chicago construction lawyers and workers compensation attorneys examine the circumstances of your accident to determine if another party may have been responsible.
+When this is the case, our construction lawyers and workers’ compensation attorneys examine the circumstances of your accident to determine if another party may have been responsible.
 Examples of negligent third parties include—

-For a free consultation about your work injury case, contact the Blumenshine Law Group.
-We help people in Cook County and all of Illinois.
+For a free consultation about your work injury case, contact one of our experienced attorneys or call us at (312)263-1000.
+We help people in Chicago, Cook County and all of Illinois.